A variety of skills are needed for every job, there’s no doubt about that.

 To find the right balance between technical skills and soft skills training, it’s helpful to know the distinction between the two.

-Each one is different but they complement each other.
+Technical and soft skills are different, but they complement each other.

-Soft skills include things like giving feedback, speaking up in a team, or learning how to ask the right questions.
+Soft skills include things like giving feedback, speaking up in a team, communicating, or learning how to ask the right questions.

 Defining Each Skill